unovue/radix-vue/docs/content/components/select.md

       description: 'The content that will be rendered inside the <Code>SelectValue</Code> when no <Code>value</Code> or <Code>defaultValue</Code> is set.', },
     {
+      name: 'as',
+      type: 'string | Component',
+      default: 'span',
+      description: 'The element or component this component should render as.
+Can be overwrite by <Code>asChild</Code>' },
+    {
       name: 'asChild',
       required: false,
       type: 'boolean',